MicroEJ/docs/VEEPortingGuide/uiCco.rst

 """"""""

 This part provides three Buffer Refresh Strategies (BRS): ``predraw``, ``single`` and ``legacy``.
-Refer to the chapter BRS XXX_TODO add link to have more information on these strategies.
+Refer to the chapter :ref:`section_brs` to have more information on these strategies.
 These strategies are optional; when no strategy is selected, the BSP must provide its own strategy.

 Some strategies require an implementation of ``UI_DISPLAY_BRS_restore()`` (see ``ui_display_brs.h``).